TrelisResearch/arc-agi-2025/o3-tools/experiment_notes.md

 Test #3:
 Objective: Does iteration / feedback help?
-- Based on Test #2, we go on mit-medium arc-agi-1 from x/20 up to y/20 with o4-mini when going from single turn to more than one turn (max of eight).
+- Based on Test #2, we go on mit-medium arc-agi-1 from 4/20 up to 7/20 with o4-mini when going from single turn to more than one turn (max of eight).

+Test #4:
+Objective: See if adding image information helps the score further.

 ---